 In a clinical context, antimicrobial susceptibility testing is important to confirm susceptibility to chosen empirical antimicrobial agents or to detect resistance in individual bacterial isolates.
 However, as the problem of antibiotic resistance and its transfer is not restricted to the hospital environment, monitoring susceptibility to antimicrobials is also increasingly requested for non-pathogenic cultures used worldwide on a massive scale as starter cultures, probiotics, production strains, agricultural inoculants etc.

-The service report includes a detailed description of the methods used and a presentation of the test results (MIC ranges) in table format.
+The service report provided to our customers includes a detailed description of the methods used and the test results (MICs) in table format.

 From April 2022, BCCM/LMG offers customers the possibility to extend the above service with a comparison of the MIC values of the tested LAB and Bacillus cultures with the appropriate EFSA microbiological cut-off values.
 The conclusions of this comparison are provided with the test results (MICs) in table format.

 Rychen G, Aquilina G, Azimonti G, Bampidis V, Bastos M de L, et al. Guidance on the characterisation of microorganisms used as feed additives or as production organisms.
 EFSA J 2018;16:1–24.
 (DOI: 10.2903/j.efsa.2018.5206)